vindarel/bookshops/README.md

 ## Why not the BNF (Bibliothèque Nationale de France) ?

-Because, for bookshops, we need recent books (the BNF takes a few months), up to date information.
+Because, for bookshops, we need recent books (they enter the BNF database after a few months), up to date information.
 There isn't a lot of tools either.

 # Install

-This lib isn't on pypi yet.
+Install from pypi:

+    pip install bookshops

-It is usable, but not mature.
+It is usable, but not considered mature.

-It's used as a git submodule at Abelujo https://gitlab.com/vindarel/abelujo

 # Use

-So, for now you need to clone this repo.

-To try it out, go to a scraper directory:

-    cd frFR/librairiedeparis/
+## Command line

+You can try this lib on the command line with the following commands:
+- `livres`: french data
+- `libros`: spanish data
+- come and ask for more :)

+For example:

+    livres antigone

+or

-    python librairiedeparisScraper.py 9782918059363
+    livres 9782918059363

 and you get the above screenshot.

+## As a library

+But most of all, from within your program:

+    from bookshops.frFR.librairiedeparis.librairiedeparisScraper import Scraper as frenchScraper

+    scraper = frenchScraper("search keywords")
+    cards = scraper.search()
+    # we get a list of dictionnaries with the title, the authors, etc.

 ## Advanced search